jbcoe/rule_of_zero/talk.md

 ## Type erasure

-Type erasure uses a combination of generics and virtual dispatch to turn structural subtypes into an object heirarchy.
+Type erasure uses a combination of generics and virtual dispatch to turn structural subtypes into an object hierarchy.

 ```~cpp
 class TypeErasedWriter {